Revised July 2017

 The author urges students who are considering solo practice to use their third year of law school to get a handle on details such as office location and equipment, a marketing plan, and how to support the business (and the attorney!) while waiting for the first fees to come in.

 Features a regular column called "GP mentor", written specifically for law students.

 Library has Vol. 17, no.1, 2000 - present.

 Chicago: ABA, General Practice, Solo, & Small Firm Division.

 Library has Vol. 4, no. 38, 1982 - present.

 Washington, DC: Legal Times of Washington, Inc. Weekly.

-The following organizations are active or maintain an interest in solo practice.
-They offer membership opportunities, information on the industry, and possible employment opportunities.
+The following organizations are active or maintain an interest in the field of solo practice.
 Most of them sponsor seminars or conferences on relevant topics.

 American Bar Association

 General Practice, Solo, and Small Firm Division